+This is a food-as-medicine post for sure.
 Maitake mushrooms also known as“Dancing Mushroom,” Hen-of-the-Wood, Sheep’s Head or Ram’s Head mushrooms, tend to grown in clusters at the base of oak trees.
-And these pretty babies are absolutely loaded with beneficial nutrients and medicinal properties that range from regulating blood pressure to killing cancer cells when the mushroom is consumed over time.
+And these pretty babies are absolutely loaded with beneficial nutrients and medicinal properties…

-Maitake is rich in vitamins, minerals and amino acids—it’s a proven immune booster and has been the subject of many studies that demonstrate abilities to stimulate the immune systems of breast cancer patients and immune cells like Natural Killer cells (aka NK cells which respond to inhibit tumor formation).
+Maitake is a really delicious mushroom to try.
+It’s good food that’s rich in vitamins, minerals and amino acids—it’s a proven immune booster and has been the subject of many studies that demonstrate abilities to stimulate the immune systems of breast cancer patients and immune cells like Natural Killer cells (aka NK cells which respond to inhibit tumor formation).
 Research into Maitake also has shown that this medicinal mushroom can induce aptosis (the process of programmed cell death) in various cancer cell lines as well as inhibit the growth of various types of cancer cells.

 What else can Maitake do?
 Well, researchers have also indicated that whole maitake has the ability to regulate blood pressure, glucose, insulin, and both serum and liver lipids, such as cholesterol, triglycerides, and phospholipids, and it may also be useful for weight loss and diabetes (it has been shown to have a hypoglycemic effect).

 Don’t have access to Maitake?
 Try this Maitake Tacos recipe with Shiitake or Portobello mushrooms instead.

 7–8 oz.
 Maitake Mushrooms (200 grams/4-5 cups/2 blooms)

 Non-GMO, organic corn tortillas (I love this brand of sprouted ones)

 1/4 cup fresh orange juice